rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 ### Prerequisite

-To import data into your external database, you need to installa database clients on your machine.
+To import data into your external database, you need to install database clients on your machine.

 #### 1. MYSQL Client